If you’re looking for the best practices for iOS push notifications, you’ve come to the right place.

 As a general rule, open rates are a good way to see if users are engaging with your notifications.

 With these tips combined, you’re more than ready to step up your iOS push notification game.
-Remember to check our push notification playbooks if you’d like to follow up with vertical-specific tips.
+To learn more about specific push notifications best practices and how to use pugs notification images successfully, take a look at our push notification playbooks and follow up with vertical-specific tips.